scottishgovernment/resources.mygov.scot/design-standards/design-essentials/typography.md

 As a web-friendly font Roboto renders well on modern browsers and also performs on older versions to ensure maximum quality in the display of text for users.

-**Download the latest version of Roboto here: [https://material.io/guidelines/resources/roboto-noto-fonts.html](https://material.io/guidelines/resources/roboto-noto-fonts.html)**
+**Download the latest version of Roboto here: [Material Design - Roboto Font](https://material.io/guidelines/resources/roboto-noto-fonts.html)**

 <br>